mitre/fieldmanual/sphinx-docs/Plugin-library.md

 Plugins can also be enabled through the GUI.
 Go to *Advanced -> Configuration* and then click on the 'enable' button for the plugin you would like to enable.

-## Sandcat (54ndc47)
+## Sandcat

-The Sandcat plugin, otherwise known as 54ndc47, is the default agent that CALDERA ships with.
+The Sandcat plugin contains the default agent that CALDERA ships with.
-54ndc47 is written in GoLang for cross-platform compatibility.
+Sandcat is written in GoLang for cross-platform compatibility.

-54ndc47 agents require network connectivity to CALDERA at port 8888.
+Sandcat agents require network connectivity to CALDERA at port 8888.

 ### Deploy

-To deploy 54ndc47, use one of the built-in delivery commands which allows you to run the agent on any operating system.
+To deploy Sandcat, use one of the built-in delivery commands which allows you to run the agent on any operating system.
-Each of these commands downloads the compiled 54ndc47 executable from CALDERA and runs it immediately.
+Each of these commands downloads the compiled Sandcat executable from CALDERA and runs it immediately.
 Find the commands on the Sandcat plugin tab.

 Once the agent is running, it should show log messages when it beacons into CALDERA.